facebook/fresco/docs/_docs/02-listening-to-events.md

 ### Motivation

-Loading and displaying images is an eventful happening.
-And you'll be curious how to employ instrumentation to track both performance and to react to events.
+The image pipeline and the view controller in Fresco have built-in instrumentation interfaces.
+One can employ this to track both performance and to react to events.

 Fresco comes with two main instrumentation interfaces: